filipljung/netflix-clone/README.md

 - add more movies
 - forgot password button

-## Special thanks to  @arslanrazzaq for help and mentor me in this project.
+## Special thanks to  @arslanrazzaq for help with deployment and mentor me in this project.

 Running commands with npm `npm run [command]`